 Learning support teachers are an important part of the school system as no one should be discriminated against or inadequately cared for based on their learning abilities.

 Special needs teachers are increasingly in demand, specifically because of their one-on-one type of work.
 It is not possible to care for both the class and the individuals at the same time.

 Speciality teachers also can be French-speaking teachers or translators for those who speak just English or just French as Canada has two official languages.

-It is not uncommon for parents to relocate in any part of the world, but in some parts of Canada, French is the preferred language, and it can be hard for a child to both attempt to learn a new language and other skills simultaneously.
+It is not uncommon for parents to relocate to any part of the world, but in some parts of Canada, French is the preferred language, and it can be hard for a child to attempt to learn a new language and other skills simultaneously.

 The Future of Teaching in Canada

 Because the trend tends to always swing in the opposite direction of what the past has brought us, teaching is now predicted to make a comeback in Canada.

 Especially after Coronavirus and a lot of job layoffs, education has become an available market again for future prospects.